-Officially, the term Harbor Country is a trademarked designation for the southwesterly portion of Berrien County, Michigan.
-Unofficially, it is a land sprinkled with charming hamlets, long stretches of beach, and friendly people.
-Harbor Country proper includes Michiana, Grand Beach, New Buffalo, Union Pier, Lakeside, Harbert, Sawyer and Three Oaks.
-Beginning at the Michigan state line, these tightly knit, yet individual communities encompass a stretch of about 15 miles north along Lake Michigan and 6 miles inland.
+Harbor Country® is located at the Southwest corner of Berrien County in Southwest Michigan.
+The trademarked geographic region encompasses the seven lakeshore towns of Michiana, Grand Beach, New Buffalo, Union Pier, Lakeside, Harbert, Sawyer, and slightly inland, Three Oaks.
+Beginning at the Michigan state line, these tightly knit communities cover a stretch of about 15 miles north along lake Michigan and 6 miles inland.

-Known as the Southwest Gateway to Michigan, New Buffalo is the cornerstone city of Harbor Country.
-At the base of Whittaker Street is the public beach, lake and riverside parks, boat launch and transient marina.
+Known as the Gateway to Michigan, New Buffalo is the cornerstone city of Harbor Country.
+The largest public beach in the area is located at the base of the city's downtown district, which is home to a variety of dining, lodging, and retail businesses.
 New Buffalo’s harbor boasts the largest number of slips on the sunset coast at more than 1,100.
-Although most popular in summer, folks gather year round to enjoy the lake in her many moods, from her stormy tantrums, to her still serenity.
+There is also a public boat launch and transient marina.

-The Village of Three Oaks boasts of a live performance theater, several galleries, eclectic shops, a distillery and a fine arts cinema.
-Between the Music in the Park, the children’s programming at the library, and ”3rd Saturday Gallery Walk”, there is always something to do!
-The Village hosts the largest Flag Day celebration in the nation.
-And start training now for the Three Oaks Spokes Club’s annual ”Apple Cider Century” bicycle event when more than 5,000 cyclists enjoy 100 miles of Harbor Country trails.
+The Village of Three Oaks is the arts and cultural center of Harbor Country with a live performance theater, fine arts cinema, art galleries, eclectic shops, and one of Michigan's largest organic distilleries.
+The Village hosts the largest Flag Day celebration in the nation and the state's largest bicycle event, the annual ”Apple Cider Century” which brings more than 5,000 cyclists to enjoy 100 miles of Harbor Country trails.

-The sleepy, hidden Village of Michiana, with its many charming log cabins, hugs the state line of Michigan and Indiana.
-The southernmost town of Harbor Country, it is the summer residence for a number of well-known Chicago celebrities and is best known for its quiet, relaxing cottage neighborhoods that lie within earshot of the Lake Michigan surf.
-The community’s developers honored the area’s first residents, the Indians, by using names such as Pokagon and Seminole for the village’s meandering roads.
+The Village of Michiana, with its many charming log cabins, hugs the state line of Michigan and Indiana.
+The southernmost town of Harbor Country, it is best known for its quiet, relaxing cottage neighborhoods that have served as summer residences for many Chicago celebrities and politicians.
 The most often heard question is‚ “What stop are you at?” referring to the old bus route stations that still dot Lake Shore Drive.
-With very few streetlights, and little traffic, Michiana beaches are the perfect place to star gaze.

 The Village of Grand Beach is a resort community on Lake Michigan with a population of less than 150 year-round residents.
 Stately white gates have welcomed visitors to Grand Beach since the early 1900's and the community’s public golf course dates to 1911.
 Among the most famous visitors to Grand Beach are author Father Andrew Greeley and the Mayors Daley of Chicago, who have maintained vacation homes in the village for decades.